railsgirls/guides.railsgirls.com/_posts/2013-04-08-how-to-continue-with-programming.markdown

 Ask for feedback and keep on learning.

 If you still have trouble finding something you can work on I have an idea for you:
-Build a Rails Girls website for your country or city.
-In Switzerland we encourage the girls to work on our swiss wide Rails Girls website: [railsgirls.ch](http://railsgirls.ch/).
+Build a Rails Girls website for your country or city if there isn't one already.
+(Ask your organizers!)

 ## 3. Get in touch